TTU Home Southwest Collection/Special Collections Library Home Resources Home

 September 26th, Sonya Myles became the second African American student crowned homecoming queen.

 On October 21st, Sonya Myles, Alpha Kappa Alpha president, and Cheryl Taylor, Black Law Students Association president, filed a grievance with the Dean of Students Office regarding the October 9th "Party in the Projects" mixer sponsored by the Texas Tech Fashion Board and the Pi Kappa Alpha fraternity.
 They were accompanied by 75 minority students who supported the filing of the complaint, which accused participants of the mixer as portraying themselves as Blacks in a derogatory manner.
 Two days later, more than 1,000 students, faculty, staff, community members, and Judith Henry, Dean of Students, met in the Allen Theatre to have a heated discussion over the racial incident.
 In November, minority students held a rally in the Free Speech Area protesting Pi Kappa Alpha and Fashion Board's appeal of punishments issued by the Dean of Students Office.
-(The University Daily, October 22, 1992, October 23, 1992, and November 13, 1992).
+(The University Daily, October 22, 1992, October 23, 1992, and November 13, 1992; see also photo of Cheryl Page and Kimberly Maura).

 1993